nate-strauser/meteor-connection-banner/README.md

 Without either or both of these packages, it is still quite useful, but unstyled and plain

 ![Without font-awesome and bootstrap 3](images/without-fa-bs.png "Without font-awesome and bootstrap 3")

+Element IDs can be used to directly style the banner if needed `#meteor-connection-lost-banner` and `#meteor-connection-try-reconnect`